How to Register for a Sales and Use Tax Number in North Carolina

 How is sales tax collected?

 When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the North Carolina Department of Revenue.
+This tax is collected by the business which is then sent to the North Carolina Department of Revenue.

 How much is sales tax in North Carolina?

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

 In addition to the statewide tax, there are additional local sales taxes that may be added by cities and counties.
 To find sales tax rates, see the North Carolina Department of Revenue’s sales tax rate tables.

 When are North Carolina sales tax returns due?

 The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly or quarterly.
 Generally, a business collecting between $100 and $20,000 in sales taxes each month will file monthly.

 Wholesale businesses aren’t required to report, and seasonal businesses will file during the year they generate sales.

-Filings are due the 20th day of each month following the reporting period, unless the 20th falls on a weekend or federal holiday, which would move to the next business day.
+Filings are due on the 20th day of each month following the reporting period, unless the 20th falls on a weekend or federal holiday, which would move to the next business day.